 Clean reusable supplies, such as tubes like endoscopes, with an approved cleaning solution and procedure before they are used again.

 For equipment that touches only healthy skin, such as blood pressure cuffs and stethoscopes:

 Use cleaning solutions approved by your workplace.
 Choosing the correct one is based on:

-Read and follow directions for each solution carefully.
+Read and follow directions carefully for each solution.
 You may need to allow the disinfectant to dry on the equipment for a set period of time before rinsing it off.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.